 What are the requirements to take the exam?

-In order to be eligible to take this exam, candidates must meet all of the requirements of one of the seven following routes:
+In order to be eligible to take this exam, candidates must meet each requirement in one of the seven following routes:

 - Route 1: Graduate from high school or GED; Complete NAACLS-approved phlebotomy program in the last five years

 - Route 2: Graduate from high school or GED; Complete approved two-part formal phlebotomy program in the U.S. or Canada; Finish 100 clock hours of clinical training and orientation in approved laboratory; conduct at least 100 successful independent blood collections (venipunctures and skin punctures)